What is a Bed Bug?

 Scabies

 Scabies usually cause a severe rash and itching.
-Scabies bites require medical attention, but doctors should always ensure that the bites are not those of a bed bug, and vice versa.
+Scabies bites require medical attention, but doctors should always ensure that the bites are not due to a different species.

 Stay Positive

-While bed bugs can cause psychological distress, it is important to maintain composure when dealing with an infestation.
+While they can cause psychological distress, it is important to maintain composure when dealing with an infestation.
 By methodologically treating an infestation, future infestations can be avoided.

-It is important to remember that, while annoying, bed bugs have not been shown to cause any significant damage to physical health.
-Proper treatment is imperative to successfully destroying a bed bug infestation.
+It is important to remember that, while annoying, these bugs have not been shown to cause any significant damage to physical health.
+Proper treatment is imperative to successfully destroying an infestation.

 Adding to treatment section: Since the Bed Bug infestation may take weeks or months to diagnose, the human “carrier” can be leaving the bugs in the car and at work.
 So even though the home is successfully treated the host can be bringing the bugs back into the home from those locations.